What is Scientific Management Theory?

 A good example where techniques of classical and scientific management theory can be applied is in factories where repetitive tasks are achieved.
 The importance of scientific management theory and principles are,

-- Employees must be elected based on their skills and abilities related to job.
+- Employees must be selected based on their skills and abilities related to the job.

 - Incentives and wages provided to employees should be based on encouraging them and enhancing their output.